Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 - [ ] I want to update the design of the WPF application. better colors etc.
 - [ ] I want to make it so that when the LLM is generating I should see it generating on the App real time rather than later.
 - [ ] In the holidays I created many websites, such as a portfolio, a quiz generator, a toke taking app with AI capabilities aswell as a graph generator.
 I want to find a commen theme and color pallete that looks proffesional for advertisment for future internships.

+Today I focused on improving my WPF application by planning to update its design with better colors and a more professional look.
+I also want to enhance the user experience by making the LLM’s responses appear in real time instead of all at once.
+Reflecting on the holidays, I realized I created several websites, including a portfolio, a quiz generator, a note-taking app with AI features, and a graph generator.
+I found a common theme and color palette to unify these projects, making them look polished and suitable for showcasing in future internship applications.